|

 This project consists of two theoretical pieces.

-In the first, the Hamiltonian for a supersystem is rigorously renormalized to be in terms of fluctuations of entire subsystems
+First, the Hamiltonian for a supersystem is rigorously renormalized to be in terms of fluctuations of entire subsystems

 (among internally correlated electronic states).

-In the second part, familiar electronic structure methods, notably coupled-cluster theory, can be applied to this
+Second, familiar electronic structure methods, notably coupled-cluster theory, can be applied to this

 renormalized Hamiltonian.